 To Prepare Eggplant Parmesan

-- Pat dry the eggplant slices with paper towels to remove moisture completely.
+- Soak in water for 10 minutes and pat dry the eggplant slices with paper towels to remove moisture completely.

 - Put the mozzarella cheese on top and broil until the cheese is melted, about 2-3 minutes.